adrai-org/adr-ai-tools-py/docs/adr/0002-adopt-ruff-as-linter-and-formatter.md

 - **Rejection Reason**: Too specialized; we still need Ruff for other linting tasks (Note: We may adopt mypy alongside Ruff in the future specifically for type checking)

 ## Future Direction
-- Create standardized Ruff configurations for the project
+- Create initial Ruff configuration in pyproject.toml
 - Document Ruff usage in the contributor guidelines
 - Set up pre-commit hooks to run Ruff automatically
 - Integrate Ruff checks into our CI/CD pipeline
-- Periodically update Ruff to take advantage of new rules and improvements
+- Update our development environment setup documentation to include Ruff installation
 - Consider adding mypy for static type checking to complement Ruff's capabilities

 ## References
 - Ruff documentation: https://github.com/astral-sh/ruff
 - Performance benchmarks comparing Ruff to other linting/formatting tools
-- Current project setup with Ruff configuration in pyproject.toml
 - Team discussions about code quality enforcement requirements